thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 }
 ```

+Where `expr()` is our to be written expression parser.
 This looks lovely.
 It mirrors the application node in our AST directly and does exactly what we need it to do.
 The problem is it will never return.
 The recursive in recursive descent rears its ugly head here.
 As we said early to parse an expression we have to parse an application, but as we can see here to parse an application we have to parse an expression.